 Reading isn’t just a matter of sounding out words on a page.
-It’s a complex process that involves multiple skills and abilities.
+It’s a complex process that involves multiple skills and abilities that build on each other and work together.
 To help your child become a strong and confident reader, you’ll want to understand the five components of reading.

 These components are crucial for building a solid foundation and developing advanced reading skills.
 In this guide, we’ll break down each component and offer tips to help you practice them at home with your child.